dfrancoce/products/README.md

 # Products

-This project contains a REST API that enables the consumer to place orders in the system allowing her to add/remove products to each order.
+This project contains a REST API to place orders in the system allowing the API consumer to add/remove products to each order.

 ### Prerequisites